jstolarek/skye-dsh/doc/roadmap.md

 Open questions, ideas, further steps and other TODOs
 ====================================================

-  * Create a type synonym that defaults key type to Integer

   * Update TH functions for generating boilerplate.

   * Add ProvenanceT as another possible type to definition of `Type` in